ClointFusion/ClointFusion/docs/index.rst

 =======================

-**Windows OS:**
+**Windows OS**

 *Using EXE:*

-Windows users can download EXE pre-loaded with Python 3.9 and ClointFusion package: <a href='https://github.com/ClointFusion/ClointFusion/releases/download/v1.0.0/ClointFusion.Community.Edition.exe' target="_blank">Windows EXE</a>
+Windows users can download EXE pre-loaded with Python 3.9 and ClointFusion package: `Windows EXE <https://github.com/ClointFusion/ClointFusion/releases/download/v1.0.0/ClointFusion.Community.Edition.exe>`_

-*Manually (without EXE):*
+*Manually (without EXE)*

 -  ClointFusion is compatible with both Windows 10 and Windows 11.
 -  Installing on a Windows PC is a breeze.